Eval Logs

 , gcs://

 , etc.).
-You might be tempted to try to read these URIs directly, however you should always do so using the inspect info log-file
+You might be tempted to try to read these URIs directly, however you should always do so using the inspect log dump

-command.
-This is because log files can be located on remote storage systems (e.g. Amazon S3) that users have configured read/write credentials for within their Inspect environment, and you’ll want to be sure to take advantage of these credentials.
+command will print any log file as plain text JSON no matter its underlying format. - Log files can be located on remote storage systems (e.g. Amazon S3) that users have configured read/write credentials for within their Inspect environment, and you’ll want to be sure to take advantage of these credentials.

 For example, here we read a local log file and a log file on Amazon S3:

 Log files are stored in JSON.
-You can get the JSON schema and TypeScript type definitions for the log file format with the following calls to inspect info
+You can get the JSON schema for the log file format with a call to inspect log schema

 :